Banks vie for fees as Nordic deal scene ignites

 SEB CEO Annika Falkengren sees industrials as a key source of future deals.
 "They are all cash rich, have good balance sheets and have done well for a long time," she told Reuters.

-Led by Denmark, the Nordics have seen $3.4 billion in listings in just over three months of 2014, making up nearly one-fifth of European IPOs, and putting the region in the number two spot, Thomson Reuters data shows.
+Led by Denmark, the Nordics have seen $3.4 billion (2.02 billion pounds) in listings in just over three months of 2014, making up nearly one-fifth of European IPOs, and putting the region in the number two spot, Thomson Reuters data shows.

-"We're not a Tokyo or a London but we are becoming sort of a mini-hub," said Jan Olsson, Head of Global Banking for the Nordic Region for Deutsche Bank (DBKGn.DE).
+"We're not a Tokyo or a London but we are becoming sort of a mini-hub," said Jan Olsson, Head of Global Banking for the Nordic Region for Deutsche Bank.

 His bank is busy recruiting staff in Stockholm and others have been bolstering their resources.